Below is an overview of the different types of metadata a FotoWare system can utilize to help users catalog and retrieve the assets stored in it.

 IPTC, sometimes referred to as Photoshop File Info, was an early standard for embedded metadata.
 The IPTC standard has long since been migrated to XMP, (Photoshop started using XMP in version 7) and when a FotoWare system comes across files that have embedded IPTC metadata, it will automatically map legacy IPTC metadata to the corresponding new fields within the XMP standard as soon as a metadata operation is performed on the asset.
 (Learn more!)
 Subsequent updates to the metadata will then be stored in the XMP data block and in the IPTC block for backwards compatibility.
 (Naturally, custom XMP fields that fall outside the scope of the IPTC standard cannot be co-written to IPTC.)

 EXIF is metadata that is added to photos taken by a digital camera and scanned documents.
-It contains information such as document proportions, camera mode, camera date, color space, flash, exposure and aperture settings, copyright and other information pertaining to the recording.
+It contains information such as document proportions, camera mode, camera date, color space, flash, exposure and aperture settings, copyright, and other information about the recording.
 In a FotoWare system, most EXIF fields are handled as read-only fields.
 Some of the EXIF fields are mapped to XMP, which allows them to be updated.
 For example, the EXIF Orientation tag is mapped to XMP to allow updating the information about a photo's rotation without having to rewrite the entire file.

 Content indexing is one of the types of metadata extraction that a FotoWare system does.
-When users store documents, presentations, spreadsheets or PDF documents in the system, we extract all the content in the files to make it searchable.
+When users store documents, presentations, spreadsheets, or PDF documents in the system, we extract all the content in the files to make it searchable.
 (This option can be turned off.)

 That way, users can search for specific wording in a business letter they made earlier to find it, or they can search for a headline used in a PowerPoint slide and quickly retrieve the document they were looking for.